 API gateways are API proxies that are put between the API Provider and the API Consumer.
 At its heart, an API gateway is a façade that provides an API interface to your complex subsystem.

 An API gateway is programming that sits in front of an API and is the single-entry point for defined back-end APIs and microservices (which can be both internal and external).
 The gateway acts as a protector, enforcing security and ensuring scalability and high availability.
-To put it simply, the API gateway takes all API requests from a client, determines which services are needed, and combines them into a unified, seamless experience for the user.
+To put it simply, the API gateway takes all API requests from a client, determines which services are needed, and combines them into a unified experience for the user.

 The “front-end APIs” act as the “front door” for all your applications that have access to data, business logic, or functionality from your backend services.
 It decouples the interface that your clients see (in this case, API consumers that could be mobile apps, thin clients) from the actual underlying implementation.